ruthstorm/cheatsheet/README.md

 2. Create a corresponding content section
 3. Update the JavaScript tab functionality
 4. Style the new content as needed

-## 🤝 Contributing

-Contributions are welcome!
-Here are some ways you can help:

-- 🐛 Report bugs or issues
-- 💡 Suggest new features or improvements
-- 📝 Add more code examples
-- 🎨 Improve the design
-- 📖 Enhance documentation

-### How to Contribute
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## 📝 License